DanHodges/TheologicalDictionary/Platonism.md

 # Platonism
-Definition of Platonism coming soon.
+The definition of Platonism is coming soon!